rahmanMo/MCEG-GUI/README.md

 ## Development server

 Clone repo and do `npm install` or if you are using Yarn run `yarn` command to install dependencies

+Run `pip3 install requirements.txt` to install all python dependencies

 Run `ng serve` for a dev server on gui only.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 For backend run `ng build` to generate `/dist` folder, then `npm run server`.
 Open `http://localhost:3000`